Sylvester McCoy: Later involvement with Doctor Who

-In November 2013 McCoy co-starred in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.

-In January 2021, McCoy returned to the role of the Doctor alongside Bonnie Langford as Mel Bush, in "A Business Proposal for Mel!"
-This short, acted as an announcement trailer for 'The Collection: Season 24' Blu-Ray set, which was released later that year.

-McCoy made his ultimate return to the show in the 2022 special "The Power of the Doctor" as a Guardian of the Edge who takes on the form of the Seventh Doctor, and again in the series Tales of the TARDIS as the Seventh Doctor, reuniting with Sophie Aldred as Ace.

-In a 2024 interview, McCoy stated that Russell T Davies had reintroduced past Doctors in Tales of the TARDIS with the possibility that they "may be coming back" in future stories, leaving the door open for a potential return.
+In January 2021, McCoy returned to the role of the Doctor, alongside Bonnie Langford as Mel Bush, in "A Business Proposal for Mel!"
+This short acted as an announcement trailer for the Blu ray The Collection release of season 24.
+McCoy returned to the show in the 2022 special "The Power of the Doctor" as a Guardian of the Edge—a manifestation of the Thirteenth Doctor’s subconscious who takes on the Seventh Doctor's form.
+To mark Doctor Who's 60th anniversary, he reprised his role as the Seventh Doctor in Tales of the TARDIS (2023), reuniting with Sophie Aldred as Ace.
+In a 2024 interview, McCoy stated that Russell T Davies had reintroduced past Doctors in Tales of the TARDIS as they "may be coming back" in future stories.

+McCoy reprised his role of the Doctor in a brief cameo during the opening ceremony of the 2026 Commonwealth Games in Glasgow.
+As there is no current series of Doctor Who in production, this made McCoy the most recent actor to portray the Doctor on television.